March 17, 2022

-Magda Bognar (nee Lowinger) wrote three poems during her incarceration in Altenburg, a sub camp of Ravensbruck concentration camp, from November 1944 – January 1945, when she was 23-years-old.
+Magda Bognar (nee Lowinger) was 23-years-old during her incarceration in Altenburg, a sub camp of Ravensbruck concentration camp, from November 1944 – January 1945.
 Little is known of Magda’s Holocaust experiences, as she never spoke of them during her lifetime.

 In each of the poems, Magda chronicles the daily realities of her physical suffering.
 She writes about

 The intern camp dreadful to recall

 eight hundred in one place, to sleep on cement

 to queue for one bit of bread, a little warm food

 waited for our fate in a single silk shred